kdaily/aws-cli/proposals/pr-contrib-guide.md

 The AWS CLI currently has code, documentation, and examples published publicly on a number of GitHub repositories.
 We have hundreds of open issues and pull requests across these areas.
-However, we do not have a guide for users to know what things are available for them to contribute on or what the process or guidelines are.
+However, we do not have a guide for users to know how to contribute or what they should work on.
 We get frequent requests to contribute on specific issues, but it's a significant effort to respond to these requests individually.
 We also do not have guidance for which kinds of issues we do not accept contributions, leading to users to spend effort that ultimately will not be used.
 For example, users often request waiters and paginators, which are now standardized across AWS SDKs and implemented by the service teams, who know how their APIs work to provide the best performance and experience.

 We need a well-documented guide and process for the community to know what is available to work (and what is not) on so that their efforts are used